Summary of accounting policies

 IFRS 9 ECL allowance reflects unbiased, probability-weighted estimates based on loss expectations resulting from default events over either a maximum 12-month period from the reporting date or the remaining life of a financial instrument.
 The method used to calculate the ECL allowances for Stage 1 and Stage 2 assets are based on the following parameters:

 PD: the Probability of Default is an estimate of the likelihood of default over a given time horizon.
 The Fund uses an scorecard model based on quantitative and qualitative indicators to assess current and future clients and determine PDs.
 The output of the scorecard model is mapped to the Moody’s PD master scale based on idealized default rates.
-For IFRS 9 a point in time adjustment is made to these PDs using a z-factor approach to account for the business cycle;
+A point in time adjustment is made to these PDs using a z-factor approach to account for the business cycle;

 EAD: the Exposure at Default is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, scheduled by contract or otherwise, expected drawdowns and accrued interest from missed payments;